-In the Authenticate Node transaction, the local Secure Application presents its identity to a remote Secure Application and authenticates the identity of the remote application.
+In the Authenticate Node transaction, a Secure Application presents its identity to another Secure Application.
+This authentication can be one of the following:

+- Mutual (two-way) authentication, where both the server and the client identify themselves using the Authenticate Node [ITI-19] transaction.
 After this mutual authentication, other secure transactions may take place through this secure pipe between the two nodes.
 In addition, the Secure Application authenticates the identity of the user who requests access to the node.
-This user authentication is a local operation that does not involve communication with a remote node.
+This user authentication is a local operation that does not involve communication with a remote node. - Server-side (one-way) authentication, where only the server identifies itself using the Authenticate Node [ITI-19] transaction.
+The client application uses other means for identification, typically OAuth2/OIDC.

-Note that when the OAuth authentication is used to authenticate the client, there is typically no need for mutual TLS authentication.